psp515/SimpleEncryption/README.md

 Last thing is checking if Encoding was succesfull, it means app is decoding message with key and checking if decoded message equals message.

 - *Input: Message*
-- *Output: EncodedMessage, DecodeKey*
+- *Output: EncodedMessage, PublicKey, PrivateKey*

 ### Deccode
 User writes in console the message and the DecodeKey then app is Decoding Message with given key.

-- *Input: EncodedMessage, DecodeKey*
+- *Input: EncodedMessage, PublicKey/PrivateKey*
 - *Output: Message*